LordofNotCommitting/BetterScatterAngle/README.md

 Changelog:

+v1.11:
+Moved scatter penalty somewhere else so it works with scatter display mod.

 v1.1:

 Now this mod support new target hit system based on trace pathing instead of cellposition pathing which impacted high speed projectile by making diagonal projectile phase through some tiles.